-Postgraduate Diploma in Journalism and Public Relations
+Postgraduate Diploma in Arts in Public Relations and Digital Communications

 Type